-When Google appeared, I was the beneficiary by accident.
-Google validated what I’d been doing already, recognizing the role merit based links and citations play in identifying high caliber content.
-Soon, other engines followed, and the linking gold rush began.
-Everyone wants more links.
+When Google appeared, I was a beneficiary by accident.
+Google validated what I’d already been doing, recognizing the role merit-based links and citations play in identifying high caliber content.
+Soon, other engines followed and the linking gold rush began.
+Everyone wanted more links.
 But link chasers miss the most fundamental truth about links, which is that the most valuable links will be earned due to deserving content.
-What I’ve sometimes called etiologic linking, cause and effect, links and citations earned based on merit.

-My expertise is in the planning, strategy, and execution of site announcement and natural linking campaigns for meritorious content.
-Specifically, I make sure your web content is known, cited, and linked to in the right way, by the right people.
-I created and executed the very first linking campaign for Amazon.com Books, back when nobody had any idea what it would become.
+My expertise is in the planning, strategy, and execution of content announcement and natural linking campaigns.
+Specifically, I make sure your web content is known, cited, and linked-to in the right way, by the right people.
+I created and executed the very first linking campaign for Amazon.com Books, back when nobody (including me) had any idea what Amazon would become.
 I’ve worked with hundreds of sites since then.
-I currently write for Link Week at SearchEngineland.com, and speak at conferences.
+I write or have written for Link Week at SearchEngineland.com, and when I can I speak at conferences.
 I’ve written web marketing columns for Ad Age BtoB Magazine, ClickZ, MarketingProfs, Web Marketing Today, and print magazine Search Marketing Standard.

-My approach to linking is based on content merit.
-I don’t have some mysterious “team of experts” or account executives I’ll hand your account over to.
+I take on limited clients.
+I don’t have some mysterious “team of experts” or account executives I’ll hand you off to.
 There is me.
 Since I come from the marketing and advertising industry (Time, Inc., Whittle Communications), and have been online since dial-up, I bring an unusual blend of skills to my clients.
-I am online every week, year-round, doing campaigns and studying linking relationships.
+I am online year-round studying linking relationships.
 It’s the only way to truly know this medium.

 Over the years my company and services have been written about and recommended in many online, print, and broadcast publications and outlets, such as Inc. Magazine, THE WALL STREEET JOURNAL ONLINE, Internet World magazine, WDFM, CNet Radio, ZDNet and others.
-I am one of the 25 people profiled in the recently published book Online Marketing Heroes, from Wiley and Sons.
-See more here.
+I was one of the 25 people profiled in the book Online Marketing Heroes, from Wiley and Sons.

-If you would like to talk by phone, I sometimes answer this line (850) 231-7938 (CST), but don’t be discouraged when you get my voice-mail.
-You are likely to get a quicker response via my contact form, so that route may be preferred.
+If you would like to talk, I sometimes answer on skype at eric.ward, but you are likely to get a quicker response via my contact form.

 Thank you for taking the time to read this.